-- 1. Interim suspension may be imposed: - a.
-To ensure the safety and well-being of members of the UMA community or preservation of UMA; or - b.
+- 1. Interim suspension/suspension of services may be imposed: - a.
+To ensure the safety and well-being of members of the UMA community or preservation of UMA; or

+- b.
 If UMA deems that the respondent poses a threat of disruption of or interference with the normal operation of UMA. - 2.
-During the interim suspension, the respondent may be denied access to UMA premises (including Online and Clearwater classes) and/or all other UMA activities or privileges for which the respondent might otherwise be eligible, as UMA may determine to be appropriate.
+During the interim suspension/suspension of services, the respondent may be denied access to UMA premises (including Online and Clearwater classes) and/or all other UMA activities or privileges as identified by the Conduct Administrator for which the respondent might otherwise be eligible, as UMA may determine to be appropriate.
 In appropriate cases, UMA may notify the complainant of a respondent's interim suspension status.